Need Help with 3k Run

 need help with 3k run

 This is hard and comes with practice.
-But if you normally go all-out, then you would normally run your first 1k fast, your 2nd 1k okay and then run your last 1k a lot slower.
+And knowing yourself.
+You want to have a really good understanding of what time you are capable of running.
+And you want to be disciplined.
+If you normally go all-out without enough restraint, you will run your first 1k fast, your 2nd 1k okay and then run your last 1k a lot slower.

 Trying to run as evenly as possible with giving it a real kick in the final 1k is likely to help make you quite a bit faster.